ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - [Added a file overload solution that allows to replace game files without actually replacing them](https://github.com/ThirteenAG/Ultimate-ASI-Loader?tab=readme-ov-file#update-folder-overload-from-folder)
 - Added IMG Loader (from update folder)
 - Added GXT Overloading, allow game to load additional .gxt files to overwrite vanilla lines or add new lines, without changing vanilla gxt files
-- Added Snow and Halloween seasonal events
 - Increased corona limit to avoid heavy flickering of game's lights
 - Improved ultrawide support
-- Fixed improper VRAM detection on some setups (e.g. using DXVK)
+- Fixed improper VRAM detection on some setups
-- The mouse cursor is now hidden when playing with controller
+- Fixed draw distance sliders not being applied on startup
-- Fixed mouse cursor scale
+- Fixed mouse cursor scale and can be seen when using controller
+- Significantly sped up loading screens
+- Added various fixed weapon, movement and other animations
-- Added various fixed animations and vehicle models
+- Added various fixed vehicle models
-- Increased vehicle livery limit from 4 to 127
-- Fixed draw distance sliders not being applied on startup, solved lods appearing inside normal models unless opening "Graphics" menu once
-- Game will use constant far clip value when **Volumetric Fog** is enabled, not affected by player position, the value can be customed through added option
-- Improved and fixed some lights and emissive materials (e.g. fixed some light bleed issues)
-- Restored missing lamppost coronas by using console accurate lamppost light properties
+- Fixed incorrect TBoGT bullet tracer position
-- Restored the higher quality uncompressed corona texture from the Xbox 360 version
+- Restored missing lamppost coronas and uncompressed corona texture from console
 - Fixed PC grass models stuck underground
 - Added new tree LOD atlas based on the PC trees
-- Added an option to allow users to custom tree alpha value
-- Fixed firing delay for assault rifles caused by imperfect animation data (Only appear in PC IV and TLAD)
-- Fixed MP5 crouch reload lacks sounds, caused by improper animation data (Only appear in PC IV)
-- Fixed sniper animations using a mix of PC and console animations, and fixed their positions while held
-- Mirrored sniper models so their reloading animation makes more sense
-- Reduced TLAD sawn-off firing delay in it's animation data, now the second shot will be faster after shooting the first one
-- Fixed TLAD streetsweeper broken recoil animation
-- Force TBoGT to use IV and TLAD bullet tracer particles to fix TBoGT's bullet tracer spawning behind the guns, now they look consistent across three games
-- Significantly sped up loading screens
 - Fixed jagged vehicle reflections
-- Disable Z-write behavior for emissive shaders to fix some visual issues (e.g. fixed Bahama Mamas' strobe lights)
-- LOD lights now appear at the appropriate time, and they can render in cutscene, like on the console version
+- LOD lights now appear at the appropriate time and can render in cutscene, like on the console version
 - Make night shadows resolution be adjusted by night shadows option
 - Restored higher shadow render distance from old versions of the game
 - Improved cascaded shadows performance, and added an option to double their resolution
 - Added dynamic shadows for trees
-- Added contact hardening shadows, and it has different softness levels depending on the weather and time of day, can be customed in extra timecyc
 - Reduced water flickering issue (need to disable **Extra Night Shadows**)
 - Added several cheat code to enable seasonal events and restore some unused player assets for Niko and Johnny, they can be found hidden in relevant locations, or finding them [here](https://github.com/ThirteenAG/GTAIV.EFLC.FusionFix/blob/master/source/cheats.ixx)